Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 In my Do better post, I promised a guide on self-hosting.
 This is that guide.

-I’ve been self-hosting for over 3 years now.
-It started with a DigitalOcean VPS, moved to Hetzner auction servers with Coolify, and today I run three dedicated servers that host everything from the blog you’re reading, to the BeerJS and WhatTheStack websites, to ticket management systems, automation workflows, CMS instances, sync solutions, and a bunch of personal tools.
-Total cost: about 100 EUR/month.
+I’ve been self-hosting for over 8 years now.
+It started with a DigitalOcean VPS, moved to Hetzner auction servers and some old desktop towers that were collecting dust with Coolify, and today I run three dedicated servers that host everything from the blog you’re reading, to the BeerJS and WhatTheStack websites, to ticket management systems, automation workflows, CMS instances, sync solutions, and a bunch of personal tools.
+Total cost: about 40 EUR/month.

-For context, that’s less than what a single Vercel Pro seat costs once you factor in bandwidth overages on a few active projects.
-And I’m running dozens of services, not three static sites.
+For context, that’s likely less than what a single Vercel Pro seat costs once you factor in bandwidth overages on a few active projects.
+And I’m running a few dozens of services, apps and websites.

 If you’re comfortable deploying to Vercel or Netlify but avoid self-hosting because it sounds hard, this post is for you.
-It’s not.
-It’s different, but it’s not hard.
+And I promise, it’s not as hard as you’ve been led to believe.
+It’s different, it comes with its own set of challenges, but it’s not hard.

 The fear